Search our database collection through a convenient A - Z list.

 Need a little extra technology help?
 Our drop-in sessions are perfect for learning about Facebook, setting up an email account or downloading an eBook.
 Bring your own laptop, tablet or device, or use one of ours.
 We will meet in the Puzzler Study Room next to the Teen Room.
 Register in advance by calling 970-453-3544.

 It's National Library Week and we're celebrating Summit County Library!
 We will be issuing FREE replacement library cards if yours is lost or damaged.
 Plus we will have fun events going on all week including free National Library week buttons, a South Branch Escape Room, a canned food drive to support the FIRC!

-The Library Board meets at 5pm, the 4th Thursday of the month, to discuss the policies and management of the library.
-April 2021 they will meet the 5th Thursday of the month.
+The Library Board meets at 5pm, the 4th Thursday of the month on Zoom to discuss the policies and management of the library.
 It is open to the public.
-Email firstname.lastname@example.org for the Zoom link.
+Email HaleyKitLittleton@gmail.com for the link.